Battle of Santa Rita de Morelos

-The Battle of Santa Rita de Morelos or Battle of Morelos (24-25 March1840) was between insurgents under the command of General Antonio Canales fighting for the Republic of the Rio Grande and the Centralists under the command of General Mariano Arista fighting for the First Mexican Republic.
+The Battle of Santa Rita de Morelos or Battle of Morelos (24-25 March 1840) was between insurgents under the command of General Antonio Canales fighting for the Republic of the Rio Grande and the Centralists under the command of General Mariano Arista fighting for the First Mexican Republic.
 The result was a victory for the Centralists.

 Battle

 The respective armies of the insurgents met at Morelos, Coahuila on the 24-25 March 1840.
 The Centralist Mexican forces defeated the insurgent forces.
 Included in this defeat was the trial and execution of 23 members of the insurgents' cavalry, including Colonel Jose Antonio de Zapata, the commander of the cavalry, on the 29 March.

 Aftermath

 General Canales and the remaining insurgents that survived the Battle of Morelos sought refuge in San Antonio, Texas.
-Later that year Canales organized an expedition back into Mexico, but the vanguard under the command of Samuel Jordan met with defeat at the hands of a Centralist force under General Rafael Vasquez near Saltillo.
-Jordan and his command retreated back into Texas and soon afterwards Canales capitulated to the Centralists.
+Later that year Canales organized an expedition back into Mexico under the command of Samuel Jordan, decisively defeating a Centralist force under General Rafael Vasquez near Saltillo.
+After the battle, Jordan and his command withdrew in good order back into Texas, and soon afterwards, Canales capitulated to the Centralists.